Eslamlinux/Phone-Directory-Application-/README.md

 ### Contribution 🤝

-Contributions are welcome\!
+Contributions are welcome!
 If you have ideas for improvements or new features, feel free to:

 1.  **Fork** this repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).